What Is a UX Writer? Writing for the User

 Writing: Knowing grammar and spelling and having an in-depth understanding of tone and shades of meaning are essential, but UX writing is more than that.
 Good UX writing should be concise and clear to give the user the least amount of friction possible when using a product.
 Having some practice with UX-specific writing will be helpful to your job search.
 Trying to improve your writing?
 Think about taking some courses in effective communication through writing and design.

-Research: Does a button in your website make a user want to click through, or does it turn them away?
+Research: Does a button in your website make a user want to click through or turn them away?
 Does the language when users make mistakes on an app sound cold or condescending?
 What demographics use this app?
 These are questions you might be able to ask through UX research.
-User testing, A/B testing, and card sorting are some research techniques UX writers can use to make sure a product works as intended.
+User testing, A/B testing, and card sorting are some of the research techniques UX writers can use to make sure a product works as intended.

-Digital design programmes: Though not all UX writers will use visual design toolkits, being familiar with some can boost your credentials for positions that expect you to.
-Programmes like Figma and Sketch may have free trial periods that will allow you to acquaint yourself with them and give you time to create material you can use in a portfolio.
+Digital design program: Though not all UX writers will use visual design toolkits, being familiar with some can boost your credentials for positions that will expect you to.
+Program like Figma and Sketch may have free trial periods that will allow you to acquaint yourself with them and give you time to create material you can use in a portfolio.

 Learn microcopy.
-One of the essential skills you’ll likely need as a UX writer is creating microcopy, the small text that guides users through digital interfaces.
-Whilst this may seem simple, good microcopy involves comprehensive research and strong user design skills.
-As a UX writer, you must be able to anticipate user needs and create messages that appear at just the right time in just the right voice.
+One of the key skills for UX writers is creating microcopy.
+Microcopy is small text that guides users through digital interfaces.
+Good microcopy involves comprehensive research and strong user design skills.
+UX writers must be able to anticipate user needs and create messages that appear at just the right time in just the right voice.
+For example, a message on a loading screen that says something encouraging like "Just a moment!
+We are almost there" might be the difference between a user staying on the site or clicking away.

 A portfolio is often a central part of applying for UX writing positions.
-For many people, a portfolio can be as simple as a website showcasing past work and what you’re capable of.
-Websites builders like Wix, Weebly, and Adobe Portfolio can be a good place to begin.
-Some components to have in your portfolio include:
+This usually means building a simple website to showcase your past work and display what you’re capable of.
+Websites builders like Wix and Adobe Portfolio can be a good place to begin.

+When you create your portfolio, you will want to include information about yourself, your contact details, examples of your best work, and any testimonials from past clients you have worked with.
+If you don’t have any professional experience, enhancing your portfolio with sample projects and examples can help employers see your skills in this field.

-If you are applying for a position that works with a specific audience, creating example products or showcasing work for similar users is a good idea to tailor your application to the particular role you are interested in.
+If you are applying for a position that works with a certain audience, creating example products or showcasing work for similar users is a good idea to tailor your application to the specific role you are interested in.

 Browsing job descriptions, you may find that hiring managers often ask for past experience with user experience writing.
-If you’re trying to beef up your UX writing resume, there are several routes you can take.
+If you’re trying to improve your UX writing resume, you can take one of several routes.

-The UK's tech industry has grown at a fast pace in the past decade, with many careers in UX emerging alongside it.
-UX writers are a key member of user experience teams, and many companies look to UX writers to improve their brand image, enhance their product, and keep users engaged.
-As of July 2023, a UX writer in the UK makes an average base salary of £52,555, according to Glassdoor [1].
-Keep in mind that salaries vary greatly by location, experience, industry, and job responsibilities.

 A relatively new field in the design world, UX writing is nevertheless a sought-after skill by many companies.
-If you have a way with words, design sensibility, and appreciate good user experience, UX writing can be a good fit.
+If you have a way with words, have design sensibility, and appreciate good user experience, UX writing can be a good fit.
+UX writers often use a broad range of skills, and building UX design fundamentals can help you enter UX writing with a strong foundation.

-Looking for a broad introduction to the UX world?
-Consider the Google UX Design Professional Certificate.
-You’ll learn fundamental UX concepts like research and user-centred design.
+Consider completing the Google UX Design Professional Certificate on Coursera to learn job-ready skills and gain an introduction to the user-centred design field.

 Editorial Team